massi1993/MCU/README.md

 The speed is varied by decreasing the maximum count, stored in the ARR (AutoReloadRegister).

 ## 6. Project STOPWATCH/NOT_STOPWATCH
 Start time measurement when the PA0 is pressed; Stop time when PA0 is pressed again.
-Otherwise, if the mode is NOT_STOP_WATCH, it measure the time betwen two pressing of PA0.Basically, we are implementing a stopwatch or not_setp_watch.
+Otherwise, if the mode is NOT_STOP_WATCH, it measure the time betwen two pressing of PA0.Basically, we are implementing a stopwatch or not_stop_watch.

 [MODE_STOPWATCH]

 ![image](https://user-images.githubusercontent.com/83538787/173041289-64b4213a-c3e8-4aab-a95f-83aa3fc1a8e6.png)